 Kicking back on our patio after a day of hiking the castle.

-Today we embark on a private tour of wine country.
-This region, the Languedoc, Roussillon, is a well-kept secret with many of its wines not reaching the states.
+Today, we embark on a private tour of wine country.
+This region, the Languedoc, Roussillon, is a well-kept secret, and many of its wines have yet to reach the states.

 A bientot!